Does this sound familiar?

 If you asked 100 people what is “enough” money to be rich, you’d soon realize that what is “enough” for one person is completely inadequate for another.
 That’s because money is not about how much one has, but about how much one has relative to what one believes is enough.

-What blocks Kris and Sam, and maybe even your marriage, is not money.
+What blocks Charlie and Sam, and maybe even your marriage, is not money.
 It’s the meaning we give money.

 If I asked you how much you paid for your home, you could probably tell me without hesitation.
 If I asked you how much you spent at the grocery store four days ago, you would probably need to think about it.